Lai Shyh-bao

-Lai Shyh-bao (賴士葆 (Lài Shìbǎo, Lai4 Shih4-pao3); born 20 June 1951) is a Taiwanese politician.
-He has served on the Kuomintang Central Standing Committee, the National Assembly and the Legislative Yuan.
+Lai Shyh-bao (賴士葆 (Lài Shìbǎo, Lai4 Shih4-pao3); born 20 June 1951) is a Taiwanese engineer and politician currently serving as a member of the Legislative Yuan.
+A member of the Kuomintang (KMT), he has served on the party's Central Standing Committee and in the National Assembly.

 Education

-He received a bachelor's degree in engineering from National Cheng Kung University, before studying business administration at the National Chengchi University.
-Lai taught the subject and eventually chaired the Graduate Institute of Business Administration at NCCU.
-He returned to engineering while as a master's and doctoral student at the University of Southern California.
+Lai graduated with a bachelor's degree in engineering from National Cheng Kung University and earned a Master of Business Administration (M.B.A.) from National Chengchi University (NCCU).
+Lai taught business administration and eventually chaired the Graduate Institute of Business Administration at NCCU.
+He then completed graduate studies in the United States at the University of Southern California, where he earned a Master of Science (M.S.) and his Ph.D. in industrial engineering and systems engineering in 1984.
+His doctoral dissertation, completed under professors G. A. Fleischer and Ewald Heer, was titled, "A generalized replacement model for a robotic system".

 Political career

 From 1999 to 2002, Lai was a New Party legislator.
 Despite a declaration that he would leave the New Party at the end of 2001 but not join another party, Lai switched affiliations to the Kuomintang in his legislative second term and secured the continued endorsement of the New Party.

 Lai was also promoted to increasingly important KMT caucus positions.
 In April 2005 he was deputy secretary of the caucus.
 By July, Lai had become caucus whip, a position he held until February 2016.
 Lai was nominated as the Kuomintang candidate for speaker of the ninth Legislative Yuan.
 The Democratic Progressive Party held a majority in the legislature, and elected Su Jia-chyuan as President of the Legislative Yuan.
 In 2020, Lai was again nominated for the speakership, losing for a second time, to Yu Shyi-kun.